-If you’ve never installed under-cabinet lighting before, then you may be surprised at just how many different types of lighting styles there are to choose from.
+If you’ve never installed under-cabinet lighting before, then you may be surprised at just how many different types of lighting styles there are to choose from for your kitchen cabinets.
 Here are just a few that can look really great in your kitchen:

 Indoor Cabinet Lights for Glass Doors

 This type of under-cabinet lighting is ideal for homeowners who love the idea of open shelving in the kitchen to show off special crockery and family heirlooms but want an added layer of glass for protection.
 Brilliant white lighting installed behind the glass kitchen doors highlights your kitchen’s best accents effortlessly, while still managing to spread a warming glow throughout the entire kitchen area.

 LED Rope Lights

 White LED kitchen under-cabinet rope lights have the advantage of being flexible, versatile, inexpensive, and are very easy to fit.
 When attached to the underside of your cabinets, they direct a gentle glow right down onto your kitchen worktops – ideal for kitchens whose worktops are the star of the show!
 This direction of white light is also great for those who love to indulge in a little nighttime baking and need excellent under cabinet lighting.

 LED Strip Lights